katies3/ComputerSciencePracticumI/README.md

 # ComputerSciencePracticumI
 A comic book repository built as a three-month project.
 I contributed as a junior developer.
+For this project, I wrote the backend and frontend for adding and editing characters, wrote the backend and fronted of the search function for adding friends, and designed the styling for the entire site.

 # Spring 2022